Skip to main content

 GET/v1/network/mac

-Identifies the hardware manufacturer from a MAC address using the IEEE OUI database, and detects virtual machines, randomized/private MACs (iOS 14+, Android 10+, Windows), broadcast, and multicast addresses.
-Covers 30,000+ vendor OUIs from the full IEEE MA-L registry including Cisco, Apple, Samsung, Huawei, Ubiquiti, and all major virtualization platforms per IEEE 802 and RFC 7042.
+Identifies the hardware manufacturer from a MAC address using all four IEEE registries (MA-L 24-bit, MA-M 28-bit, MA-S 36-bit, and the CID Company-ID registry) with longest-prefix matching.
+Detects virtual machines, randomized/private MACs (iOS 14+, Android 10+, Windows), broadcast, and multicast addresses, and distinguishes legitimately-LAA CID assignments from true randomization.
+Returns vendor name, address, country, the registry source, and block size per IEEE 802 and RFC 7042.

 What It Does

-Parses the OUI (first 24 bits) of a MAC address to identify the manufacturer, then analyzes the U/L and I/G bits to classify the address type.
-Detects virtual machine MACs (VMware, VirtualBox, Hyper-V, QEMU/KVM, Xen, Parallels), identifies randomized MACs from mobile devices using MAC address randomization (iOS 14+, Android 10+), and classifies addresses as UAA (Universally Administered) or LAA (Locally Administered).
+Parses the OUI of a MAC address and resolves it against all four IEEE registries via longest-prefix match — MA-L (24-bit), MA-M (28-bit), MA-S (36-bit), or CID — to identify the manufacturer.
+Analyzes the U/L and I/G bits to classify the address type.
+Detects virtual-machine MACs (VMware, VirtualBox, Hyper-V, QEMU/KVM, Xen, Parallels), identifies randomized MACs from mobile devices (iOS 14+, Android 10+), and uses an `is_cid` flag to suppress false-positive randomization classification on legitimate CID-registered hardware.
+Classifies addresses as UAA (Universally Administered) or LAA (Locally Administered).
 Accepts colon, hyphen, no-separator, and Cisco dot formats.

 Why It's Useful